angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

 This density is far lower than the packing density needed by Starcloud.
 Therefore, to determine the number of launches, we would just need to comput the ratio of the Starcloud and SAW packing densities—a dimensionless number.
-This is 3.24 which means we would need nearly 4 launches with SAW technology.
-If we used the more realistic estimate packing density (160 m²/m³), it might need 5 launches.
+This is 3.24 which means we would need nearly 4 launches with SAW technology. **If we used the more realistic estimate packing density (160 m²/m³), it would need 5 launches**.

 ### Mass Density